instacart/makara/README.md

   makara:
     blacklist_duration: 5
-    connections:
-      - role: master
-        host: master.sql.host
     connection_error_matchers:
       - !ruby/regexp '/^ActiveRecord::StatementInvalid: Mysql2::Error: Unknown command:/'
+      - '/Sql Server Has Gone Away/'
       - 'Mysql2::Error: Duplicate entry'
 ```

-You can add strings or regexes.
-In the case of strings, they will get converted to regexes when finding matches in `ActiveRecord::ConnectionAdapters::MakaraAbstractAdapter::ErrorHandler#custom_error_message?`.
+You can provide strings or regexes.
+In the case of strings, if they start with `/` and end with `/` they will be converted to regexes when evaluated.
+Strings that don't start and end with `/` will get evaluated with standard comparison.

 ## Common Problems / Solutions